shuseendran/Buntie-s-Energy-Gap-Duality-Principle/README.md

 I, **shuseendran**, am the first person to formally state this principle in this exact logical and conditional form.
 This GitHub repository serves as the **permanent, public, time-stamped record of authorship**.
-The name **“Buntie’s Energy-Gap Duality Principle”** is hereby established and claimed for academic, educational, and scientific reference.
+The name **“Buntie’s Energy-Gap Duality statement”** is hereby established and claimed for academic, educational, and scientific reference.

 ---